Patapom/webgl/Web/blog/patapom/docs/SHPortal.md

 ﻿
-In the early 2000's, people like Ravi Ramamoorthi and Peter-Pike Sloan introduced a new powerful and amazing tool to the Computer Graphics society: Spherical Harmonics (or SH).<br />
+In the early 2000's, people like Ravi Ramamoorthi[^2] and Peter-Pike Sloan[^4] introduced a new powerful and amazing tool to the Computer Graphics society: Spherical Harmonics (or SH).<br />
-Although Spherical Harmonics have always been around for quite some time, for example in the excellent ["Predicting Reflectance Functions from Complex Surfaces"](https://cseweb.ucsd.edu/~ravir/6998/papers/siggraph-rebuild.pdf) 1992 paper from Westin et al. (and well before that in quantum physics!), they only piqued the public interest since their introduction as an efficient way of creating realistic and interactive indirect lighting rendering via Pre-computed Radiance Transfer (PRT).
+Although Spherical Harmonics have always been around for quite some time, for example in the excellent 1992 paper from Westin et al. [^1] (and well before that in quantum physics!), they only piqued the public interest since their introduction as an efficient way of creating realistic and interactive indirect lighting rendering via Pre-computed Radiance Transfer (PRT).

 ## What are Spherical Harmonics? ##